Dimension constraints in some problems involving intermediate curvature: Introduction

 \begin{theorem} The statement of Theorem \ref{thm-intro:Chu-Kwong-Lee} holds for $n=6$ as well. \end{theorem}

-Given the formula (\ref{eq-intro:countereg_Ricm}), it is an elementary work to verify all the conclusions.
-Therefore, finding (\ref{eq-intro:countereg_Ricm}) is the most important aspect of this result.
+Given the formula (\ref{eq-intro:countereg_Ricm}), it is elementary to verify all the conclusions.
+The important aspect of this result is to actually find (\ref{eq-intro:countereg_Ricm}).
 To better explain the idea, let us briefly summarize the proof of Theorem \ref{thm-intro:Brendle-Hirsch-Johne} in \cite{Brendle-Hirsch-Johne_2022}.
 If there exists a metric as stated in the theorem, we find a chain of hypersurfaces $M\supset\Sigma_1\supset\cdots\supset\Sigma_m$, with $\Sigma_1$ being a stable minimal hypersurface in $M$, and each $\Sigma_i$ being a minimizer of a certain weighted area functional on $\Sigma_{i-1}$.
 Combining all the stability inequalities of $\Sigma_i$, one obtains an inequality of the form

 where $\V_1, \V_2,\cdots$ are algebraic expressions involving the second fundamental forms of $\Sigma_i$.
 We would obtain a contradiction if $\V_i\geq0$ for all $i$.
-However, this is true only when a certain dimensional inequality is satisfied.
+As shown in \cite{Brendle-Hirsch-Johne_2022}, this is true when the inequality $n(m-2)\geq m^2-2$ is satisfied.

-The observation here is that: the validity of the algebraic inequalities $\V_i\geq0$ suggests the existence of counterexamples.
-If $\V_i$ has the chance to be negative, we try to reverse engineer a metric that captures the negative part.
-This leaves some room in (\ref{eq-intro:aux1}) that allows positive $\C_m$.
-Then we try to achieve equality case for all the other inequalities involved.
-Therefore, we are forced to have $\C_m\equiv-(\V_1+\V_2+\cdots)>0$.
+Our further observation is that: the validity of the algebraic inequalities $\V_i\geq0$ suggests the existence of counterexamples.
+If the algebraic inequality $\V_i\geq0$ fails to be always true in a certain dimension, then we reverse engineer a metric that captures the negative part.
+Apart from this, we manage to achieve equality for all the other inequalities involved.
+As a result, (\ref{eq-intro:aux1}) will force $\C_m\equiv-(\V_1+\V_2+\cdots)>0$ to hold, and thus give rise to nontrivial counterexamples.
 This process finally yields (\ref{eq-intro:countereg_Ricm}).
-A more detailed explanation is contained in subsection \ref{subsec:engi}. \\
+A more detailed explanation of this process is contained in subsection \ref{subsec:engi}. \\

 The next problem concerns diameter bounds under the presence of uniformly positive intermediate curvatures.
-By Bonnet-Myers' theorem, manifolds with uniformly positive Ricci curvature has bounded diameter.
-When generalizing to bi-Ricci curvature, one needs to pass to a stable minimal surface.
+By Bonnet-Myers' theorem, manifolds with uniformly positive Ricci curvature have bounded diameter.
+When trying to generalize this fact to bi-Ricci curvature, one needs to pass to a stable minimal surface.

 \begin{theorem}[Shen-Ye \cite{Shen-Ye_1996}] Let $M$ be a (complete) manifold with dimension $n\leq 5$ and bi-Ricci curvature $\C_2\geq\lambda>0$.
 Then any two-sided stable minimal hypersurface in $M$ has diameter $\leq C(n)\lambda^{-1/2}$. \end{theorem}